Atlético Celaya

-The Club Atlético Celaya was a Mexican football club from Celaya, Guanajuato.
-The club was formed in 1994 when the two second-division clubs Atletico Cuernavaca (Morelos) and Escuadra Celeste de Celaya (Guanajuato) merged.
-Another team, Atlético Español, was also merged at a later date.
-The club folded in 2003.
+Club Atlético Celaya, is a professional football club based in Celaya, Guanajuato.
+The club competes in Liga Premier (Primera Premier), the third level of Mexican football, and plays its home matches at Estadio Miguel Alemán Valdés.
+Founded in 1994, after the merger of Atlético Cuernavaca, Escuadra Celeste de Celaya and Atlético Español (but not the defunct club Atlético Español F.C.).
+The franchise was moved to Xochitepec and dissolved in 2003, and later the club was refounded in 2026.

 History

 All merging clubs have brought a piece of their old identity into the new formed club: from Atlético Cuernavaca were taken the name to the new club (although its name is also identical with former Atlético Español), from Celeste de Celaya were taken their light blue colors and from Atlético Español the mascot, the bull, which has also given the new team their nickname toros (bulls).

 Atlético Celaya has taken the second-division position of their predecessors and has immediately reached the top-level.
 The first year in Primera División was also their most successful season ever.
 First, they could win their group and in the play-offs they could make their way up to the finals in which they lost only due to the away-goal-rule after playing 1–1 and 0–0 with Necaxa.

-But from now on the club finds itself in lower regions of the table.
-They had also financial problems which led to the sale of their first-division-license to an industrialist from Morelos in winter 2002–03.
-He formed a new team with the name Colibríes de Morelos but it disappeared as fast as it once appeared.
-At the same time when Atlético Celaya has disappeared, their older city neighbour Club Celaya was reactivated again when CF La Piedad moved to Celaya.
+But from now on the club finds itself in lower positions in the league.
+They had also financial problems which led to the sale of their Primera División-license to an industrialist from Morelos in 2003.
+The franchise was moved to Xochitepec and becoming Colibríes de Morelos.
+At the same time when Atlético Celaya was dissolved, their older city neighbour Celaya F.C. was revived as Club Celaya by acquiring the franchise of C.F.
+La Piedad.

+On 23 July 2026, the club was refounded to participate in the Liga Premier, after the franchise of Celaya F.C. was moved to Veracruz to ensure the continuity of professional football in Celaya, recovering the name of the city's historic club.